-Graduation internship phase Product Feedback Assessment Preparation Proposal for a project at a company Go/No-Go to start Implementation Project plan Within five working days Interim report A report on the progress of the project and how you expect the remainder of the project to go.
-Feedback, which must be recorded in writing.
-For the logistics programmes and IPO: Interim reflection (document) 3 Interim presentation A presentation on the progress of your work.
-Completion Final report
+Graduation internship phase Product Feedback Assessment Preparation Proposal for a project at a company Go/No-Go to start Implementation Projectplan Within five working days Interim report A report on the progress of the project and how you expect the remainder of the project to go.
+Feedback, which must be recorded in Interim presentation A presentation on the progress of your work. writing.